Dimi7ri/JDK-collections/README.md

 # JDK-collections
-This repository covers some of the most used collections of the JDK.
+This repository covers some of the most used collections of the JDK and their features.

 <br />ArrayList -- <br />
 Impelementation explaining .add() .get() .remove() .clear() .size() .next() and Iteration using Iterator foreach and for.